About

 Uganda

-ANTICOV is an open-label, randomised, comparative, ‘adaptive platform trial’ that will test the safety and efficacy of treatments in up to 3,000 mild-to-moderate COVID-19 patients.
-ANTICOV aims to identify early treatments that can prevent progression of COVID-19 to severe disease and potentially limit transmission.
+ANTICOV is an open-label, randomised, comparative, ‘adaptive platform trial’ that tested the safety and efficacy of treatments in mild-to-moderate COVID-19 patients.
+ANTICOV aimed to identify early treatments that could prevent progression of COVID-19 to severe disease and potentially limit transmission.

-The initial focus of the ANTICOV trial are repurposed drugs where large-scale randomized clinical trials can provide missing efficacy data in mild-to-moderate patients.
-Safe and affordable repurposed drugs such as artesunate/amodiaquine, ivermectin, nitazoxanide, ciclesonide along with other candidates are currently under review.
+The initial focus of the ANTICOV trial was repurposed drugs where large-scale randomized clinical trials could provide missing efficacy data in mild-to-moderate patients.
+Safe and affordable repurposed drugs such as artesunate/amodiaquine, ivermectin, nitazoxanide, ciclesonide along with other candidates were reviewed.

-ANTICOV is an adaptive platform trial, a flexible and innovative trial design that allows for treatments to be added or removed as evidence emerges.
+ANTICOV was designed as an adaptive platform trial, a flexible and innovative trial design that allowed for treatments to be added or removed as evidence emerged.

 Timeline: ANTICOV Platform Trial